kongo2002/monodeps/README.md

 The general idea of monodeps is to calculate direct and transitive dependencies of services by both using `Depsfile` files that explicitly list dependencies and also trying to auto-discover dependencies for a list of known programming languages/frameworks.
-Of course, auto-discover can also be considered "best effort" but can ease and simplify initial setup of a mono-repository.
+Of course, auto-discovery can only be considered "best effort" but can ease and simplify the initial setup of a mono-repository considerably.

+## Installation

+Go to the [releases page][releases], expand the list of assets and download a ready-to-run binary.

 ## Configuration

-In terms of configuration there are two components: a global, optional configuration file on a per-repository base and a `Depsfile` per service that can potentially be built and deployed in CI/CD.
+In terms of configuration there are two components: a global, optional configuration file on a per-repository base and a `Depsfile` for each service that is built and deployed in CI/CD.

 ### Depsfile

-The `Depsfile` is expected in the root directory of a single service/depolyment.
+The `Depsfile` is expected in the root directory of a single service/deployment.
-All components of the file are optional, meaning an empty file can work as well, therefore fully depending on monodeps' auto-discovery capabilities.
+All components of the file are optional, meaning an empty file can work as well, consequently fully depending on monodeps' auto-discovery capabilities.

 ```yaml
 # Specifying the language of the respective service helps monodeps to know what